Special metrics in hypercomplex geometry: Existence results for quaternionic Gauduchon and quaternionic balanced metrics

-Then, $h\in \mathcal D^{0}(M, \mathbb R)$ satisfies a second order elliptic equation without zero order terms.
-So, applying standard elliptic regularity, $h\in C^{\infty}(M, \mathbb R)$, then, by the maximum principle, $h$ is constant.
-On the other hand, we can observe that, if $c$ is a constant, then, of course, $\partial\partial_J (c\bar \Theta)=0$.
-Thanks to this, we can add a suitable constant to $ f $ in order for it to be real-valued, as claimed. \\ Stemming from this discussion, we can give a weaker sufficient condition for the existence of quaternionic Gauduchon metrics. \begin{prop} Let $(M^n, \mathsf H )$ be a compact hypercomplex manifold.
-If there exists a q-positive volume form $\Theta\in \Lambda_I^{2n, 0}M$ such that $\partial\partial_J\bar \Theta=0$, then, there exists a quaternionic Gauduchon metric. \end{prop} \begin{proof} Thanks to Proposition \ref{qPaulcurrent}, the existence of a quaternionic Gauduchon metric is equivalent to the fact that any $\partial \partial_J$-exact, q-real and q-positive $(2,2n)$-current is zero.
-Now, as above, any such current $T$ can be written as in \eqref{eq:etichetta}.
-Suppose $\partial \partial_J \bar \Theta=0$ and consider the following closed convex cone
+Then, $h$ satisfies a second order elliptic equation without zero order terms.
+So, applying standard elliptic regularity, $h\in C^{\infty}(M, \mathbb R)$, and by the maximum principle it is constant.
+On the other hand, if $c$ is a constant, then, of course, $\partial\partial_J (c\bar \Theta)=0$ so, up to adding a suitable constant, we may assume that $f$ is real-valued.

+Stemming from this discussion, we can give a weaker sufficient condition for the existence of quaternionic Gauduchon metrics. \begin{prop} Let $(M^n, \mathsf H )$ be a compact hypercomplex manifold.
+If there exists a q-positive volume form $\Theta\in \Lambda_I^{2n, 0}M$ such that $\partial\partial_J\bar \Theta=0$, then, there exists a quaternionic Gauduchon metric compatible with $\mathsf{H}$. \end{prop} \begin{proof} Thanks to Proposition \ref{qPaulcurrent}, the existence of a quaternionic Gauduchon metric is equivalent to the fact that any $\partial \partial_J$-exact, q-real and q-positive $(2,2n)$-current is zero.
+Now, as above, any such current $T$ can be written as in \eqref{eq:positivecurrent} and we may assume that $f\in \mathcal{D}^0(M,\R)$.
+Consider the following closed convex cone